codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 ```

 ### CORS settings
+[Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) settings are required for the Connection Management component to work.
 To control the domain list that your application can make token requests from, register the allowed origins using the [Set CORS settings](/platform-api#/operations/set-connection-management-cors-settings) endpoint.
-This is a required setting for the Connection Management component to work.

 To display the origins you previously registered for your instance, use the [Get CORS settings](/platform-api#/operations/get-connection-management-cors-settings) endpoint.